 - Dining Services use only "green" label cleaning products from Ecolab, and biodegradable containers and utensils for the lunch time take-out program.

-- Barnard Catering has eliminated the use of bottled water at events and purchases local baked goods, produce and seasonal foods.
+- Barnard Catering purchases local baked goods, produce and seasonal foods for events.

 - Dining Services purchases local baked goods, sustainable produce from Sid Wainer, Eli Zabar sandwiches and H & H bagels.